 Q: Is there any kind of “exit interview”?

 A: The answer is “yes, if you wish.”
-While the School does not formally require such an exit interview, you are welcome to contact either Dr. Jeffrey Lyness (Senior Associate Dean for Academic Affairs) or Dr. Linda Chaudron (Senior Associate Dean for Diversity) to set up an appointment for an exit interview; each of us have met with many departing faculty and are always interested in your appraisal of what we do well and what we can do better for our faculty and our institution.
+While the School does not formally require such an exit interview, you are welcome to contact Dr. Jeffrey Lyness (Senior Associate Dean for Academic Affairs) to set up an appointment for an exit interview; we are always interested in your appraisal of what we do well and what we can do better for our faculty and our institution.
 We also hope that you will take the chance to let your department chair, or other relevant supervisor or mentor, know your candid assessment of your work experiences at URMC.

 Q: What else do I need to do before I leave?